 Friends Volunteers Refurbish Kiosk at Remillard Park

 The small park and pond next to the bay on East Sir Francis Drake Boulevard, known as Remillard Park, has beautiful new interpretive signs thanks to Laura Lovett and a small posse of volunteers.
-Laura colorized a drawing of pond life by Jennifer Dewey for one side of the kiosk, and created an illustration of the hazards of litter on the other.
+Laura colorized a drawing of pond life originally created for Marin Audubon by Jennifer Dewey, for one side of the kiosk, and designed an illustration of the hazards of litter on the other.
 The Marin County Fish and Wildlife Commission provided funding for expenses, Booth and Little Roofing and the City of Larkspur made in-kind contributions.
 Stop in and enjoy the park and signs!

 Tree Removal at Habitat Restoration Site

 Friends’ native woodland restoration site on College of Marin land adjacent to the multi-use which follows Corte Madera Creek, can breathe more freely with the removal of two large eucalyptus trees in early October.
 When a grove of acacias was removed in 2005, these two trees were left as a screen for users of the path, and we planted young oaks, box-elders and shrubs beneath them.
 However chemicals running off the eucalyptus leaves retarded the growth of the natives, and large limbs were frequently falling, endangering people and plants.

 Thanks to the skill of Fahy Tree Service workers, very little damage was done to our plantings, and we were left with a large pile of mulch to use.

 A grant from the California Alpine Club Foundation enabled us to carry out the work, together with funding from COM.